EscolaLMS/headless-format/source/index.md

 # Evolution of e-learning

+## E-learning Content Granularity

+Before describing courses, content and related formats we should explicitly describe what does each of the following keywords means.

+- **Course** is an shareable independent peace of packed sequenced interactive multimedia elements that connect (two way communication) with LMS to track user interactivity

+- **Packaging** is a way of packaging course into one file that can be shareable between LMSes

+- **Importing** is a process of importing course from the package

+- **Exporting** is a process of creating the package

+- **Asset** is a small pieces of course content which are not intended to be consumed alone, eg. image, video, audio files.

+- **Resource** is a learning resource that can be consumed by a learner to get a specific knowledge or develop a simple competency.
+A resource synonym is **Lesson** or **Article**

+- **Aggregations** is a set of resources organized in a specific way.
+Synonym is sometimes Course, but this is misleading as Course is a bigger entity.

+- **Sequencing** is a way to describe sequence of resources with tracking meta description.

 ## History of e-learning formats

 The most popular e-learning formats are created and managed by the Advanced Distributed Learning (ADL) Initiative from the Office of the United States Secretary of Defense.